-Metro identifies service to be reduced by using the guidelines for productivity and the All-Day and Peak Network.
 Metro also considers restructures when making large reductions, to identify areas where restructuring can lead to more efficient service.
 Reduction of service can range from reduction of a single trip to elimination of an entire route.
-While no route or area is exempt from change during large-scale system reductions, Metro will seek to maintain service at All-Day and Peak Network levels, and to avoid reducing service on corridors already identified as under-served.
+While no route or area is exempt from change during large-scale system reductions, Metro will seek to maintain service at All-Day and Peak Network levels, and to avoid reducing service on corridors already identified as below their target service levels.

-Service restructuring allows Metro to improve efficiency while consolidating and focusing service in corridors such as those in the All-Day and Peak Network.
-Restructuring allows Metro to make reductions while minimizing impacts on areas identified as under-served in the All-Day and Peak Network.
-Metro strives to eliminate duplication of service and match service to ridership during large-scale reductions.
+Service restructuring allows Metro to serve trip needs at a reduced cost by consolidating and focusing service in corridors such as those in the All-Day and Peak Network.
+Restructuring allows Metro to make reductions while minimizing impacts to riders.
+Metro strives to eliminate duplication and match service to demand during large-scale reductions.
+As a result of service consolidation some routes may increase in frequency to accommodate projected loads, even while the result of the restructure is a reduction in service hours.